JonWinkelman/dash_app_Acinetobacters/README.md

 ### Run set_up_dash_app.ipynb to:
 1. Download genomes and their summaries from NCBI datasets database
 2. Run orthofinder on proteomes
 3. Build local python interactive dash app from orthofinder results

+### Once you have run the notebook:
+go to terminal and move to the directory containing the notebook and app1.py
+run:
+`python3 app1.py`

 #### Find HOGs of interest and select them at different phylogenetic levels
 ##### Select N0 node in tree to show info on selected HOG at NO level.